siobhanlgorman/80s-Mixtape-Quiz/README.md

 ## Languages Used
 * HTML (Hypertext Markup Language) was used to design the basic website.
 * CSS (Cascading Style Sheets) to style the website and make it look more appealing to the user.
-* Javascript was used to provide interactivity to the application.
+* JavaScript was used to provide interactivity to the application.

 ## Technologies Used